orujovshah/migrate-to-spotify/README.md

 python transfer.py
 ```

+**Note:** API keys must be configured first using the Web UI Settings panel.
+If settings aren't configured, you'll see an error message with instructions.

 You'll be prompted to:
 1. Enter YouTube playlist URL or ID
 2. (Optional) Enter custom Spotify playlist name